m4ttsch/omscs-notes-notes/secure-computer-systems/06-authorization.md

 Only having 9 bits for access control prevents you from having fine grain access control.
 There is not enough space for multiple groups and users to have different access control types.

 This changes in some UNIX descendents to implement an access control list as a linked list as shown below.

 ![](https://assets.omscs.io/secure-computer-systems/images/module6/Extended-ACL.png)

-There are different types of entries (access control entry/ACE) in the ACL.
+There are different types of access control entries (ACEs) in the ACL.
 There are entries for the owner and non-owner named users.

 You can simplify the ACL by grouping users.
 There is the owning group and named groups.